SebastianPeterAndersson/Pagination-And-Content-Filter/README.md

-Treehouse Techdegree Project Number 2
+Project 2 Pagination-And-Content-Filter

-mail: me@sebastianpeterandersson.com

-Sebastian Andersson
+The second course in the Fullstack Javascript Techdegree.